-The Trustees holds assets invested separately from the main fund to secure additional benefits on a money purchase basis for those members electing to pay AVCs.
-Members participating in this arrangement each receive an annual benefit statement confirming the amounts held in their account and the movements in the year.
-The aggregate amounts of AVC investments are as follows:
+The Trustees hold assets invested separately from the Scheme's main investments to secure additional benefits on a money purchase basis for members who had elected to pay AVCs.
+Members participating in this arrangement each receive an annual statement made up to 31 December confirming the amounts held in their AVC account and movements during the year.
+The aggregate amounts of AVC investments at 31 December were as follows: